Keyword Research has a strong influence on Search Engine Optimization.

 Find the Long Tail Keywords (use Uber Suggest)

-One of such tools is the Uber Suggest at the Neil Patel’s official website.
+One of such tools is the Uber Suggest at Neil Patel’s official website.
 Uber Suggest shows hundreds of Long Tail Keywords by entering a single Seed Keyword.

 Not only Uber Suggest helps you find Long Tail Keywords, but it also shows Long Tail question-based queries for improving the scope of your Keyword Research process.